|

 Trainings and space-related travels

 There are already several companies that offer touristic space activities.
-Several companies offer trips to the ESA Astronaut Training Center in Cologne/Germany or Star City near Moscow, where one can take part in different cosmonaut training sessions, starting from underwater training, parabolic flights (also see What is parabolic flight?) and simulated spacewalks in the underwater training facility to a complete cosmonaut training - assuming you got a well filled purse.
-In the US commercial parabolic flights are offered, in Europe offers are soon to follow.
-In the moment in Europe only zero-g flights with a glider and of short duration are offered by the Austrian Parabelteam (german).
+Several companies offer trips to the ESA Astronaut Training Center in Cologne/Germany or to NASA.
+Until the Ukraine war broke out, it was possible to travel to Star City near Moscow, where one could take part in different cosmonaut training sessions, starting from underwater training, parabolic flights (also see What is parabolic flight?) and simulated spacewalks in the underwater training facility to a complete cosmonaut training - assuming you got a well filled purse.
+In Europe and the USA commercial parabolic flights are offered.

 In the meantime it is possible to marry in zero-g.
-Erin Finnegan and Noah Fulmor are the first couple to take that step.
+Erin Finnegan and Noah Fulmor were the first couple to take that step.

 Noah and Erin in front of the zero-g aircraft